-Dolphins have a flexible neck.
-Their flexible neck makes it easy for them to turn their head from side to side.
+Dolphins have flexible necks.
+Their flexible neck makes it easy fo turn their head from side to side.
 A porpoise has a much stiffer neck.
-Porpoise cannot move their heads from side to side easily.
+Porpoises cannot move their heads from side to side quickly.

-One of the main ways to tell the difference between a dolphin and a porpoise is from their teeth.
+One of the main ways to tell the difference between a dolphin and a porpoise is their teeth.

 Dolphins have 80-100 sharp cone-like teeth,

 Porpoise does not have as many teeth as a dolphin.
-Porpoise teeth are not a pointy like a dolphin, they are flat on top but are still sharp.
+Porpoise teeth are not pointy like a dolphin, they are flat on top but are still sharp.

 Dolphins’ sharp pointy teeth, porpoise sharp, flat teeth

-Both dolphins and porpoises bodies are built for swimming.
+Both dolphins and porpoise bodies are built for swimming.
 Their tails move up and down and help push them through the water.
-Both species tails are called fluke.
+Both species’ tails are called fluke.

 Both dolphins and porpoises have fins.
 Another distant way to tell to determine if you are looking at a dolphin or a porpoise is from their dorsal fin.

-A porpoise and dolphins both have dorsal fins (some species do not have dorsal fins, most do).
+A porpoise and dolphins both have dorsal fins (some species do not have dorsal fins, but most do).
 A porpoise dorsal fin is shaped like a triangle and looks similar to a shark.
 A dolphin has a taller dorsal fin that curves back.

 Dolphin taller, curved dorsal fin, porpoise shorter, triangle-shaped dorsal fin.

 Pectoral fins or sometimes called flippers are the fins that are on each side of a dolphin or porpoise body.